Andre Russell: Domestic career

-In 2010, Russell played at Barnards Green Cricket Club in Worcestershire, England, helping them secure promotion from Worcestershire Cricket League into Birmingham League cricket.
+In 2010 Russell played at Barnards Green Cricket Club in Worcestershire, England, helping them secure promotion from Worcestershire Cricket League into Birmingham League cricket.

-On 21 September 2013, in a match against India A, Russell became the first bowler in T20 cricket to take four wickets in successive deliveries.

 International career

 A fast bowling all-rounder, Russell made his Test cricket debut against Sri Lanka in November 2010.
 This is the only Test match of his career.

 He made his One Day International (ODI) debut in the 2011 Cricket World Cup match against Ireland at Mohali.
-After a poor home series against Pakistan, he made his mark against in the ODI series against India.
+After a poor home series against Pakistan, he made his mark in the ODI series against India.
 After being dropped from the first two ODIs, he scored 92 not out off 64 balls in the 3rd ODI after coming to the crease at 96/7.
 In the 5th ODI at Sabina Park in Kingston, he was named the Player of the Match as he took 4/35 (from 8.3 overs) to dismiss India for 251 in 47.1 overs.

-He was named in the 'Team of the Tournament' for the 2016 T20 World Cup by the ICC, Cricinfo and Cricbuzz.
+He was named in the 'Team of the Tournament' for the 2016 T20 World Cup by the ICC, ESPNcricinfo and Cricbuzz.

 In April 2019, he was named in the West Indies' squad for the 2019 Cricket World Cup.
 In the West Indies match against Australia, Russell became the quickest batsman, in terms of balls faced, to score 1,000 runs in ODIs, facing only 767 deliveries.
 However, on 24 June 2019, Russell was ruled out of the rest of the tournament, due to a knee injury, and was replaced by Sunil Ambris.

 On 9 July 2021, during the first T20I against Australia, Russell scored his maiden T20I half-century.
 He scored 51 off 28 balls and helped West Indies post 145 before being dismissed by Josh Hazlewood.

 In September 2021, Russell was named in the West Indies' squad for the 2021 ICC Men's T20 World Cup.

+On December 13th 2023, Russell made a comeback into the Windies side after a 2-year hiatus against England in the T20I series at home, getting the man of the match performance in his comeback match.